JSneeky/Countdown-Computer/README.md

 countdown.c will output the longest word found. par_countdown.c will output a word for each length if possible.

+Each file has two different modes:
+- If called with the -l flag, e.g. ./countdown -l ..., the program will try to complete the letters game with the given letters.
+- If called with the -n flag, e.g. ./countdown -n ..., the program will try to complete the numbers game with the given numbers.

 # Currently In Devlopment
 - A C program that computes the above for the letters and numbers game
 - A Next.js based application that computes the above and provides solutions in a GUI.